 With more than 1.8% of residents living with a same sex partner, S Bonnie Brae St / Miramar St is truly a neighborhood that stands out from the rest in this regard.
 In fact, exclusive analysis by NeighborhoodScout reveals that this neighborhood has a greater concentration of same sex couples than 96.0% of U.S. neighborhoods.

-American households most often have a car, and regularly they have two or three.
-But households in the S Bonnie Brae St / Miramar St neighborhood buck this trend.
+We Americans love our cars.
+Not only are they a necessity for most Americans due to the shape of our neighborhoods and the distances between where we live, work, shop, and go to school, but we also fancy them.
+As a result, most households in America have one, two, or three cars.
+But NeighborhoodScout's exclusive analysis shows that the S Bonnie Brae St / Miramar St neighborhood has a highly unusual pattern of car ownership.
 22.7% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 95.9% of U.S. neighborhoods.

 The freedom of moving to new places versus the comfort of home.
 How much and how often people move not only can create diverse and worldly neighborhoods, but simultaneously it can produce a loss of intimacy with one's surroundings and a lack of connectedness to one's neighbors.
 NeighborhoodScout's exclusive research has identified this neighborhood as unique with regard to the transience of its populace.
 What is interesting to note, is that the S Bonnie Brae St / Miramar St neighborhood has a greater percentage of residents born in another country (58.1%) than are found in 99.0% of all U.S. neighborhoods.